Having more fun than a human being should be allowed to have.

 It is news that Rush Limbaugh sets out to give, though he could not perform as he does without reading the scores of daily newspapers and weekly magazine he chews up.

-Advise him that the moon yesterday was caught blinking at the sun, and he will run that through his cosmology and come up with a meaning for it all.
+His medium's opinion advise him that the moon yesterday was caught blinking at the sun, and he will run that through his cosmology and come up with a meaning for it all.

 And if the episode was good news, responsibility for that good news would be the founding fathers or Ronald Reagan or Clarence Thomas.

-What astonishes is that no one is surprised, and only the humorless are really offended.
+What astonishes is that no one is surprised and only the humorless are really offended.

-Done at the expense of every conservative position ever held and glorious entertainment it was.
+Done at the expense of every conservative position ever held, and glorious entertainment it was.

-Rush Limbo was born to a family of lawyers, fooled around doing this and that for a while, decided not to sell potato chips for a living.
+Russ Limbo was born to a family of lawyers, fooled around doing this and that for a while, decided not to sell potato chips for a living.

 Went to Sacramento as a DJ, then came to New York City a few years ago.

-William F. Buckley Jr. introduced on Firingham.
+William F. Buckley Jr., introing on firing them.

 Nobody like him.